oasislabs/react-native-web3c/README.md

 After installing, you can use web3c.js in your react-native app like you would any other library.

+If you find the Metro Bundler running out of memory, increase node's memory using the `--max-old-space-size=8192` flag.

 ## Build

 To build a new version of react-native-web3c, run